daniel-huang-1230/WebDev_YelpCamp/README.md

 # Project Overview
  YelpCamp is a extensive project I worked on following the intructions from Udemy course **[Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview)**, taught by
  Colt Steele.
-In my current deployed version, I also added quite a few features beyond the part coded in class, including but not limited to **Google Map API**, UI enhancements on Login, Sign Up, and the landing page, dynamic pricing feature, etc.
+In my current deployed version, I also added quite a few features beyond what was coded in class, including but not limited to **Google Map API**, UI enhancements on Login, Sign Up, and the landing page, dynamic pricing feature, etc.